dogkeeper886/prompts/System prompt.md

 # System prompt

 ## Specify the steps required to complete a task
+Some tasks are best specified as a sequence of steps.
+Writing the steps out explicitly can make it easier for the model to follow them.
 ```markdown
 Use the following step-by-step instructions to help user create a test case.
 1. Ask user to provide you with text in triple quotes.
 This text provides information on how to access the feature user wany to test.